Common Windows 10 Update Error and Solutions

 Windows 10 Update Error Code 0xca00a000

 Error code 0xca00a000 appears during the installation of Windows 10 update.
-If you have got such an error message, these following solutions would be helpful.
+If you got such an error message, you can try these solutions.
 At first, you need to run the Windows Module Installer.
 It should run by default.
 However, if it has been stopped somehow, you won’t be able to install the update and end up getting this error message.

 Therefore, open the Services window and check if the Windows Module Installer is set to Start or not.
 If not, you can find a button to start it and make sure the Startup type is set to Automatic.
 In case, you do not want to go through all the options; you can do the same using a simple command that you need to enter in an elevated Command Prompt window-

 These are some of the most common error codes users have got during the Windows 10 update installation, and all those solutions have worked smoothly on tons of computers across the globe.
 There are some other solutions as well, and they are as follows.